gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Reusage of Nonces for Proof-of-Possession Input {#ssec-security-considerations-reusage-nonces}

-As long as the Group Manager preserves the same N\_S value currently associated to an Access Token, i.e. the latest value provided to a Client in a 'kdcchallenge' parameter, the Client is able to successfully reuse the same proof-of-possession (PoP) input for multiple Joining Requests to that Group Manager.
+As long as the Group Manager preserves the same N\_S value currently associated to an Access Token, i.e., the latest value provided to a Client in a 'kdcchallenge' parameter, the Client is able to successfully reuse the same proof-of-possession (PoP) input for multiple Joining Requests to that Group Manager.

 In particular, the Client can reuse the same N\_C value for every Joining Request to the Group Manager, and combine it with the same unchanged N\_S value.
 This results in reusing the same PoP input for producing the PoP evidence to include in the 'client_cred_verify' parameter of the Joining Requests.